status-im/specs/status-client-spec.md

 See [Status Whisper Usage Spec](status-whisper-usage-spec.md) for more details.

+For providing offline inboxing, see the complementary [Whisper Mailserver Spec](status-whisper-mailserver-spec.md).

 ### Secure Transport

 In order to provide confidentiality, integrity, authentication and forward